-Also remember that there are things that a mover won't move no matter how well you pack it.
+Also, remember that there are things that a mover won't move no matter how well you pack it.
 Know what you can't move and how to get rid of it before you start packing.

 Most large pieces of furniture that are susceptible to scratches and dents should be protected with moving blankets or pads.
 For items that can't be protected this way, use plastic wrap that will ensure items arrive scratch-free.
-Items include, furniture that is upholstered, including sofas, easy chairs, dining room chairs, office chairs and headboards.
+Items include furniture that is upholstered, including sofas, easy chairs, dining room chairs, office chairs, and headboards.

 Awkward items are those pieces that don't fit into a box, that can't be wrapped in a blanket, yet they might get lost if packed into the truck on their own.
 Things like table or desk legs, shelves or curtain rods.
 It's a good idea to put loose pieces together using plastic wrap.
 Not only will it keep items from becoming lost and damaged, but you'll save the item's surface by using plastic and not tape to hold them together.
-Makes them easier to move, too.
+It makes them easier to move, too.

-Outdoor items are often shrink wrapped.
-These include BBQ's, tools, oil cans and other garage items.
+Outdoor items are often shrink-wrapped.
+These include BBQs, tools, oil cans, and other garage items.